G2N/miniquery/README.md

 var links = $('.container li');
 ```

-Returns a NodeList when more than one result is found.
-Returns an Element when only one element is found.
+Returns a `NodeList` when more than one result is found.
+Returns a `Node` when only one element is found.

 ### Querying inside of an element
 ```js